-- 34.3.1.
-Should the examiners after the process contemplated in paragraph 34.2 above reach unanimity that the degree should be conferred, paragraph 33.4 above should be followed mutatis mutandis, except that there is no need for another oral to take place.
-The examiner(s) who change(s) his or her or their decision (e.g. during the deliberations at the oral) is/are not requested to complete part A of the report again or to amend his or her or their previous report(s), but the final report summarising the findings of the examination panel which must be submitted by the non-examining chairperson to the departmental chairperson and to the Research Committee (in terms of paragraph 33.4.5 above) must include the details of the dispute resolution process which was followed and the final outcome if such differs from the result on the reports initially completed by the examiners. - 34.3.2.
-Should the examiners after the process contemplated in paragraph 34.2 above reach unanimity that the degree should not be conferred, paragraph 33.5 above should be followed mutatis mutandis.
-The examiner(s) who change(s) his or her or their decision (e.g. during the deliberations at the oral) is/are not requested to complete part A of the report again or to amend his or her or their previous report(s), but the final report summarising the findings of the examination panel which must be submitted by the non-examining chairperson to the departmental chairperson and to the Research Committee (in terms of paragraph 33.5.3 above) must include the details of the dispute resolution process which was followed and the final outcome if such differs from the result on the reports initially completed by the examiners. - 34.4.
-If unanimity could not be reached after the processes contemplated above (including if one or more of the examiners refused to participate in the dispute resolution process) the non-examining chairperson needs to approach the external assessors (see paragraph 30 above for the appointment of assessors).
-It may be required that the assessors must first be appointed, if not already appointed in terms of paragraph 30 above.
+- 35.3.
+The initial dispute among the examiners could be resolved at the oral in one of two ways (see also paragraph 36.10 below in this regard): - 35.3.1.
+Should the examiners after the process contemplated in paragraph 35.2 above reach unanimity that the degree should be conferred, paragraph 34.4 above should be followed mutatis mutandis, except that there is no need for another oral to take place.
+The examiner(s) who change(s) his or her or their decision (e.g. during the deliberations at the oral) is/are not requested to complete part A of the report again or to amend his or her or their previous report(s), but the final report summarising the findings of the examination panel which must be submitted by the non-examining chairperson to the departmental chairperson and to the Research Committee (in terms of paragraph 34.4.5 above) must include the details of the dispute resolution process which was followed and the final outcome if such differs from the result on the reports initially completed by the examiners. - 35.3.2.
+Should the examiners after the process contemplated in paragraph 35.2 above reach unanimity that the degree should not be conferred, paragraph 34.5 above should be followed mutatis mutandis.
+The examiner(s) who change(s) his or her or their decision (e.g. during the deliberations at the oral) is/are not requested to complete part A of the report again or to amend his or her or their previous report(s), but the final report summarising the findings of the examination panel which must be submitted by the non-examining chairperson to the departmental chairperson and to the Research Committee (in terms of paragraph 34.5.3 above) must include the details of the dispute resolution process which was followed and the final outcome if such differs from the result on the reports initially completed by the examiners. - 35.4.
+If unanimity could not be reached after the processes contemplated above (including if one or more of the examiners refused to participate in the dispute resolution process) the non-examining chairperson needs to approach the external assessor (see paragraph 31 above for the appointment of an assessor).
+It may be required that the assessor must first be appointed, if not already appointed in terms of paragraph 31 above.